recoilme/slowpoke/README.md

 **Description**

-Package slowpoke implements a low-level key/value store in pure Go.
-Keys stored in memory (with persistance), values stored on disk.
+Package slowpoke implements a low-level key/value store on pure Go.
+Keys are stored in memory (with persistance), values stored on disk.

 **Motivation**